michigan-musicer/michigan-musicer.github.io/_posts/2024-01-17-hfhd-for-potential-interviewees.md

 Currently, Poland is a democracy and arguably the most economically and politically significant former communist nation of Europe.
 China, meanwhile, remains communist and is currently facing a period of economic downturn after sharply rising to the position of #2 world power.
 If you are okay with the argument that the two countries had a similar 20th century, then there's the question of why things turned out so differently.
 I also think there's an interesting hypothetical of how Poles might be different if communism had prevailed in Eastern Europe, and how the Chinese might be different if communism had fallen in China.

 In the end, I think there are more differences than similarities, but with time and effort I'd like to believe that learning about one can help provide context on the other.
 Additionally, I don't think it's a parallel that most scholars would want to spend significant time and effort on, so this project will at least be something original.
 Who knows?
 Maybe someone with more resources and background knowledge will be inspired to do a more thorough comparison.

+## Isn't it supposed to be the Polish eagle?

+Not here.
+The title is inspired by the Polish song *Hej sokoły*, which translates to "Hey falcon".
+There's not really an equivalent song in Chinese as far as I know, so I just picked "dragon" and kept the parallelism.

 <!-- #### What can you give me in return?